-Figure 4.7 shows the HCV continuum of care, based on the number of people known to be in HIV care as of 31 December 2021.
+Figure 4.7 shows the HCV continuum of care, based on the number of people known to be in HIV care as of 31 December 2022.
 Individuals were categorised according to their last documented HCV infection episode.
-In total 2,207 individuals were linked to HIV care, 1,921 individuals had a primary HCV infection, and 286 individuals had a reinfection.
+In total 2,240 individuals were linked to HIV care, 1,942 individuals had a primary HCV infection, and 298 individuals had a reinfection.

-Of the 2,207 individuals linked to HIV care:
+Of the 2,240 individuals linked to HIV care:

-- 1,529 (69%) were retained in care; - 678 individuals were no longer in care (393 had died; 152 had moved abroad; and 133 were lost to care);

-- 1,494 (98%) of those still alive and in care had received treatment for HCV (with DAAs or a pegylated interferon-containing regimen); - 1,449 (97%) of those still alive, in care and who had received treatment, had completed HCV treatment with enough data available to calculate the HCV treatment response (SVR12 for the DAAs and SVR24 for the older regimens).
+- 1,520 (68%) were retained in care; - 720 individuals were no longer in care (415 had died; 170 had moved abroad; and 135 were lost to care); - 1,488 (98%) of those still alive and in care had received treatment for HCV (with DAAs or a pegylated interferon-containing regimen); - 1,449 (95%) of those still alive, in care and who had received treatment, had completed HCV treatment with enough data available to calculate the HCV treatment response (SVR12 for the DAAs and SVR24 for the older regimens).

-Overall, 1,429 of the 1,449 people who completed treatment (99%) had achieved an SVR, including those who had achieved an SVR on a pegylated interferoncontaining regimen and those who were retreated after earlier treatment failure.
+Overall, 1,426 of the 1,449 people in care in 2022 who completed treatment (98%) had achieved an SVR, including those who had achieved an SVR on a pegylated interferon-containing regimen and those who were retreated after earlier treatment failure.
 Another 15 individuals with HCV reinfection had a negative last HCV RNA test result, without documentation of HCV treatment.
-It is likely they spontaneously cleared their HCV infection, bringing the total of individuals with a treatmentinduced or spontaneous clearance of their most recent HCV episode to 1,444.
+It is likely they spontaneously cleared their HCV infection, bringing the total of individuals with a treatment-induced or spontaneous clearance of their most recent HCV episode to 1,441.

-As a result, 85 (6%) of the 1,529 individuals known to be alive and in care in one of the Dutch HIV treatment centres on 31 December 2021, were still in need of HCV treatment:
+As a result, 79 (5%) of the 1,520 individuals known to be alive and in care in one of the Dutch HIV treatment centres on 31 December 2022, were still in need of HCV treatment:

-- 35 individuals had never been treated for HCV.
-The percentage untreated was higher among PWID (6%), people who acquired HIV through heterosexual contact (5%), and people with an unknown HIV transmission mode (4%), than among MSM (1%). - Four had been unsuccessfully treated for HCV, including those who did not achieve an SVR on a pegylated interferon-containing regimen. - 46 were still being treated or had insufficient time after treatment discontinuation to allow SVR calculation.

-Of the 46 individuals for whom SVR could not yet be calculated, all had been treated with novel DAA combinations.
-For that reason, we have extrapolated the observed DAA SVR rate for these individuals and assumed that 45 of the 46 (97%) will achieve SVR.
-This results in a more realistic estimate of individuals (85-45=40) who have yet to be treated or were unsuccessfully treated.
+32 (2%) individuals had never been treated for HCV.
+Those who remained untreated at the time of database closure included 5 new HCV diagnoses (16%).
+Half of the individuals without treatment were born in the Netherlands, and 38% were born in Western, central or eastern Europe.
+All except two individuals had started ART, but 27% of the individuals who started ART, had detectable HIV RNA levels.
+The percentage untreated was higher among PWID (5%), people who acquired HIV through heterosexual contact (5%), and people with an unknown HIV transmission mode (5%), than among MSM (1%).Of the 43 individuals for whom SVR could not yet be calculated, all had been treated with novel DAA combinations.
+For that reason, we have extrapolated the observed DAA SVR rate for these individuals and assumed that 42 of the 43 (98%) will achieve SVR.
+This results in a more realistic estimate of individuals (79-42=37) who have yet to be treated or were unsuccessfully treated.